Softwarovy-projekt/Documentation/README.md

 #### Benchmarking methodology

-We took a sample of 6 benchmarks from the suite and compared the performance of our interpreter to the performance of .NET 7.
+We took a sample of six benchmarks from the suite and compared the performance of our interpreter to the performance of .NET 7.
 The sample was chosen based on its required features.
-Some of the benchmarks use AVX instructions, which are not supported by our interpreter.
+Some benchmarks use AVX instructions, which are not supported by our interpreter.
 Furthermore, there were additional intrinsics that we omitted at the time of writing the specification.
 The benchmarks had to be further simplified to be compatible with our interpreter.
 These simplifications are almost entirely related to the lack of support for threads and tasks; however, some simple